Early and Late-Onset OCD: when it develops and why

 The Treatment Options for Early-Onset OCD and Late-Onset OCD

-We are still learning about the causes of OCD however we have many different theories about factors that can cause Obsessive-Compulsive Disorder.
+We are still learning about the causes of OCD; however, we have many different theories about factors that can cause Obsessive-Compulsive Disorder.
 One of the main theories is that genetics can cause OCD.
-As an OCD therapist I regularly see OCD run in families.
+As an OCD therapists w regularly see OCD run in families.
 Another factor that we believe influences OCD symptoms is learning from your environment or surroundings.
 For example maybe you feel anxious about germs then you learn if I wash my hand I will feel better in the short term.
 We still have a lot to learn about the causes of OCD and are learning more every day.

 Here is the thing though, no matter how you developed OCD or whether it was early-onset or late-onset, it is a highly treatable condition and OCD treatment is available!
 Treatment for OCD can help you regain control over some of those symptoms.
-When working with an OCD therapist here is hope!
+When working with an OCD therapist, there is hope!

 Exposure and response prevention, ERP for Early-Onset OCD and Late-Onset OCD

 No matter when OCD develops the treatment for OCD is Exposure and response prevention.
-An OCD therapist I work with people of all different ages to overcome OCD.
-Often people look for the causes of why it started.
+An OCD therapists we work with people of all different ages to overcome OCD.
+Often, people look for the causes of why it started.
 Why did this happen to me?
-However the cause is not always needed to get OCD treatment.
+However, the cause is not always needed to get OCD treatment.
 You can get OCD treatment regardless.
-What is needed is the most evidenced based form of treatment for OCD ERP.
-In ERP therapy we work together to learn skills and tools to overcome OCD.
+What is needed is the most evidence-based form of treatment for OCD, ERP.
+In ERP therapy, we work together to learn skills and tools to overcome OCD.

 How to get OCD treatment in San Diego?

-If you are looking for an OCD treatment for your early-onset OCD or late-onset OCD, reach out to me to help find a path toward healing.
-We will work with you to figure out the best plan of action for you so you can get back to living your life to the fullest again.
-We are trained OCD therapists in San Diego and available to work with clients virtually all over California.
-OCD therapy is so powerful and there is hope for healing.
+If you are looking for an OCD treatment for your early-onset OCD or late-onset OCD, reach out to us at Resilience Counseling to help find a path toward healing.
+We will work with you to determine the best plan of action so you can get back to living your life to the fullest again.
+We are trained OCD therapists in San Diego, available in person and to work with clients virtually throughout California.
+OCD therapy is so powerful, and there is hope for healing.
 Contact us today!